Running the DMV Since 1961

 Each program follows essential sports periodization principles to ensure that trainees build the appropriate amount of strength and endurance, which will lay the foundation for eventual speedwork.

-There are no expectations for running experience or for long-term aspirations for distance running.
-However, in order to reduce the risk of injury, trainees are strongly encouraged to follow the set training plan and to complete the runs that are scheduled outside of the formal group workouts.
+We offer programs for beginner and experienced runners.
+In order to reduce the risk of injury, trainees are strongly encouraged to follow the set training plan and to complete the runs that are scheduled outside of the formal group workouts.
+All runners should see the program specifics for recommended starting mileage.

 Program Specifics